There is no question that Naples is one of the best places to buy a house in Florida.

 - Amount of time allotted to complete due diligence and other contingency steps as agreed upon by both parties

-- An inventory of items that you want included in the purchase
+- An inventory of items that you want including in the purchase

 If the seller rejects your offer, go back to your list of top targets and plan a new offer package with your agent.